HuchieWuchie/AAU_franka_moveit/docs/source/grasping_online.rst

     **panda_arm_moveit_config** # MoveIt configuration of the workspace **ws_description** # Used by MoveIt to describe the physical workspace **moveitService** # Used to send goal poses for the robot from the ROS PC to the MoveIt package on the Franka PC.

-Description
-######

-This tutorial demonstrates how we can find some predefined poses to go to, and and then grasp an object.
-The tutorial will at first show how we read the pose of the end-effector, when we have moved the robot to a certain configuration, once the end-effector pose is saved, we can tell the robot to go there using the ``moveitService``.
-Finally we can command the robot to perform a grasp action.
-It is important to understand, that we cannot simply call the ``moveit.gripperClose()`` function, as that will mess with MoveIt, and we won't be able to open the gripper using the ``moveitService``.
-Instead we have to use the ``moveit.Grasp()`` function.
-However, that function requires us to know the width which we want to grasp.

 For a overview of the system in this tutorial, see figure below.